 Yakima, best known for making quality racks has come up with a winner with the “Fullswing” hitch rack.
 One look at it tells you all you need to know.
 Its solid and well built!

-The ratchet style straps that secure the bike to the rack lock it in securely so when your driving the last thing you need to worry about is the bikes falling off the bike.
+The ratchet style straps securely hold the bikes to the rack, so when your driving you will not need to worry about the bikes falling off the bike.

 Also included are anti-sway cables to secure the bikes so they don’t bang into the back of your truck or SUV.